benborgers/www/posts/js-textarea-auto-resize.md

 <textarea></textarea>
 ```

-Next, in the javascript, we're going to write a function that makes the textarea the correct height.
-It first makes the text box very short, and then makes it as tall as the content that is not visible.
+Next, in the javascript, we're going to write a function that makes the textarea the correct height based on how much text is in it.
+It first makes the text box very short, and then makes it as tall as the content that is _not visible_.

 ```javascript
 const textarea = document.querySelector('textarea')